ludoch/appengine-spring-boot/README.md

 ## What's in there

-The home page is dull, it just proves Java 21 GAE + Spring Boot + + GAE APIs (datastore) +JSPs work
+The home page is simple, it just proves Java 21 GAE + Spring Boot + GAE APIs (datastore) +JSPs work

-You can also hit `/aliens` to see a dumb HTTP API example.
+You can also hit `/aliens` to see a  HTTP  example using AppEngine Datastore APIs.

 You can also curl the hell out of the actuator endpoints :